 Not being a nut and bolt original and updated in spots for competition perhaps discouraged would be collectors from writing the big check.
 However, for the working class, blue collar hot shot with competition in mind this was an absolute bargain.
 Very competitive and having won or earned many podium finishes, racers traditionally don’t do well at auction.
 The chassis is light, robust, effective, and considered by many as one of the best of the era.
 I chatted with the new owner just after the bidding ended.
 He was quite delighted and amazed to say the least.

 NW: Honda ‘Sandcast’ 750 (Sold $17.600) Yet another exotic from Stockholm, this Swedish import 1969 Honda was billed as a cafe racer, but that misses the mark.
 Good thought had gone into the bike’s auction description, but this early sandcast was clearly influenced by Europe’s endurance racing scene and finished in the elaborate coachwork made popular by Fritz Egli, George Martin, Rickman and Harris.
 Heavily greased the Honda had received cast wheels, rear-sets, flipped-backwards forks, twin front discs and a square-section swingarm hooked to Italian shocks.
 It’s a guess for the engine, save for the 4-into-1 exhaust.
 Even the stock 28mm Keihin carbs look to have been retained, the bodies finished in a matching shade of marmalade.
+Regardless of the output, this is certain to be one fun rider.

 Top Bill: Magni/Moto Guzzi Arturo 1000 (Sold $9000) Walking into the Bonham`s dimly lit auction hall, I spotted the Arturo aside a Magni Sfida, also going under the hammer later that afternoon.
 This Arturo 1000 is simply a stunning machine and really surprised me; as often happens after finally seeing one in person.
 The hand formed aluminum tank seems patterned after the 750S America and the frame tapers to perfectly blend in.
 Tight and tidy the shrink-wrapped, aero boxtail looks to have been purposed from a 60s MV GP racer.
 Premium Forcella Italia forks are fit and Magni`s signature rear swingarm adds to the wonderment.
-Admitting a strong bias of the allure, strength and longevity of the big valve Le Mans 1000 engine, I can only imagine how well it pairs with the amazing talent from the house Magni.
+Admitting a strong bias of the allure, strength and longevity of the big valve Le Mans 1000 engine, I can only imagine how well it pairs with the amazing talent from the House of Magni.